Alliterative verse: Meter and rhythm

 The patterns of unstressed syllables vary significantly in the alliterative traditions of different Germanic languages.
 The rules for these patterns remain imperfectly understood and subject to debate.

 Rules for alliteration

 Alliteration fits naturally with the prosodic patterns of early Germanic languages.
 Alliteration essentially involves matching the left edges of stressed syllables.
 Early Germanic languages share a left-prominent prosodic pattern.
 In other words, stress falls on the root syllable of a word, which is normally the initial syllable (except where the root is preceded by an unstressed prefix, as in past participles, for example).
 This means that the first sound of a word was particularly salient to listeners.
 Traditional Germanic verse had two particular rules about alliteration:

-All vowels alliterate with each other.